Escuela Superior Politécnica del Litoral: Campuses

 In 1995, ESPOL moved from its historic campus to the new campus on the outskirts of the city.
 The new campus was more than 700 ha in size and included a protected forest that the university took over.

 Twenty-first century

 In 2009, ESPOL began construction of the Parque del Conocimiento (Knowledge Park), where the research centers of ESPOL will be located.
 Also in 2009, ESPOL built buildings to host the prepolitenico (first year general studies).
-In 2010, ESPOL started the construction of the new EDCON building.
+In 2010, ESPOL started the construction of the new EDCON building, currently FADCOM.

 Campuses

 Campus de Peñas

 2.5 ha in size and located near the historical center of Guayaquil, Las Peñas campus was the center of academic life.
 Almost everything was moved to the Gustavo Galindo campus for the 2011–2012 academic year.

 Campus Gustavo Galindo

 724 ha in size, the Gustavo Galindo Campus is the main and largest campus.
 Its location on the Via Perimetral highway eases access to commuting students.
 The central administration of the university and research centers are located there.
 Its infrastructure is the result of a development plan, the Plan de Desarrollo (1983–1992) as well as the creation of the new PARCON.